brittaniSavery/siba-league-site-v2/frontend/src/components/rewardsIntro.md

 - Each player may only receive 5 points in their potential rating
 - Teams may only use 50 reward points per season
 - Reward points are tradeable
-- Reward points cash-in needs to be done before the draft
+- Reward points cash-in needs to be done before the draft, directly DMing the commissioner

 ## Reward Types and Points